emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: zorn91.html

+    Cache performance is an important part of total performance in modern computer systems.
+This paper describes the use of trace-driven simulation to estimate the effect of garbage collection algorithms on cache performance.
+Traces from four large Common Lisp programs have been collected and analyzed with an all-associativity cache simulator.
+While previous work has focused on the effect of garbage collection on page reference locality, this evaluation unambiguously shows that garbage collection algorithms can have a profound effect on cache performance as well.
+On processors with a direct-mapped cache, a generation stop-and-copy algorithm exhibits a miss rate up to four times higher than a comparable generation mark-and-sweep algorithm.
+    Furthermore, two-way set-associative caches are shown to reduce the miss rate in stop-and-copy algorithms often by a factor of two and sometimes by a factor of almost five over direct-mapped caches.
+As processor speeds increase, cache performance will play an increasing role in total performance.
+These results suggest that garbage collection algorithms will play an important part in improving that performance.

 * .. _ZORN92B:

   Benjamin Zorn & Dirk Grunwald.
 1992. "`Empirical Measurements of Six Allocation-intensive C Programs <http://www.cs.colorado.edu/department/publications/reports/docs/CU-CS-604-92.pdf>`_".
 ACM, SIGPLAN.
 SIGPLAN notices, 27(12):71--80.

   .. abstract: zorn92b.html

+    Dynamic memory management is an important part of a large class of computer programs and high-performance algorithms for dynamic memory management have been, and will continue to be, of considerable interest.
+This paper presents empirical data from a collection of six allocation-intensive C programs.
+Extensive statistics about the allocation behavior of the programs measured, including the distributions of object sizes, lifetimes, and interarrival times, are presented.
+This data is valuable for the following reasons: first, the data from these programs can be used to design high-performance algorithms for dynamic memory management.
+Second, these programs can be used as a benchmark test suite for evaluating and comparing the performance of different dynamic memory management algorithms.
+Finally, the data presented gives readers greater insight into the storage allocation patterns of a broad range of programs.
+The data presented in this paper is an abbreviated version of more extensive statistics that are publicly available on the internet.

 * .. _ZORN92: